turnerdaniel/Label-Recognition/README.md

 ## Installation

-MATLAB 2018b is required to execute this software.
+MATLAB 2018b along with the Image Processing and Computer Vision Toolboxes are required to execute this software.
 You may need to purchase a [license](https://uk.mathworks.com/pricing-licensing.html).

 Afterwards, clone the repository using: